-This coverage is limited to one evaluation per transplant request.
+This coverage is limited to one evaluation per transplant request and must be rendered either at a facility that is located in the State of Hawaii and has a contract with us to perform the transplant or is an approved Blue Distinction Center for Transplants.
 For details about donor screening benefits, see in this chapter under Organ Donor Services.